-- Alert Fire Brigade and tell them location and nature of hazard. - ▶ May be violently or explosively reactive. - Wear full body protective clothing with breathing apparatus. - ▶ Prevent, by any means available, spillage from entering drains or water course. - Fight fire from a safe distance, with adequate cover. - If safe, switch off electrical equipment until vapour fire hazard removed. - ▶ Use water delivered as a fine spray to control the fire and cool adjacent area. - Avoid spraying water onto liquid pools. - ▶ Do not approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Liquid and vapour are highly flammable. - ▶ Severe fire hazard when exposed to heat, flame and/or oxidisers. - Vapour forms an explosive mixture with air. - ▶ Severe explosion hazard, in the form of vapour, when exposed to flame or spark. - Vapour may travel a considerable distance to source of ignition. - ▶ Heating may cause expansion / decomposition with violent rupture of containers. - ▶ On combustion, may emit toxic fumes of carbon monoxide (CO)
+- Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear full body protective clothing with breathing apparatus. - ▶ Prevent, by any means available, spillage from entering drains or water course. - Fight fire from a safe distance, with adequate cover. - If safe, switch off electrical equipment until vapour fire hazard removed. - ▶ Use water delivered as a fine spray to control the fire and cool adjacent area. - Avoid spraying water onto liquid pools. - ▶ Do not approach containers suspected to be hot. - ▶ Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire.

+Liquid and vapour are highly flammable.

+- ▶ Severe fire hazard when exposed to heat, flame and/or oxidisers. - ▶ Vapour may travel a considerable distance to source of ignition. - ▶ Heating may cause expansion or decomposition leading to violent rupture of containers. - ▶ On combustion, may emit toxic fumes of carbon monoxide (CO).